Managers guide to death in service

 - Date of last day colleague worked

-You can use template form DIS1 (on the intranet within the managers’ forms and letters page) to record information about the colleague, which you’ll need to gather to support the death in service process.
+You can use template form DIS1 (below) to record information about the colleague, which you’ll need to gather to support the death in service process.

 Just so you’re aware, HR Services will send the colleague’s family their final payslip with a letter offering their condolences.

-Only once you have the express permission of the Next of Kin/family, should you decide the most appropriate way of telling the team about their colleague’s death – whether this is in a team meeting or individually in person, over the phone or by email, depending on how close their relationship was.
-You might want to adapt the text in template DIS2 (on the intranet within the managers’ forms and letters page) for this.
+Only when you’ve got permission from the colleague’s family, you should decide the most appropriate way of telling the team about their colleague’s death – whether this is in a team meeting or individually in person, over the phone or by email, depending on how close their relationship was.
+You might want to adapt the text in template DIS2 (above) for this.
 There’s more information below about providing support for your team.

-As soon as possible after you learn of the colleagues’ death, you should send a condolence letter to their family.
-There’s a template condolence letter DIS3 (DIS3A for colleagues who’ve left due to redundancy in the past 2 years – see former colleagues section below) to help you – but add in your own personal messages if you want.
+As soon as possible after you learn of the colleague's death, you should send a condolence letter to their family.
+There’s a template condolence letter DIS3 ((DIS3A for colleagues who’ve left due to redundancy in the past 2 years) to help you – but add in your own personal messages if you want.

-We provide a free ‘Traditional Funeral’ for all colleagues who die while working for us.
-The condolence letter that you’ll send to the family will tell them about this and what they need to do to arrange this.
+We provide a free ‘Traditional Funeral’ through our Funeralcare business for all our colleagues who die while they are working for us.
+The condolence letter that you’ll send to the family will tell them about this and what they need to do to arrange it.

-If the colleague’s family would like to use a Colleague funeral, please discuss this with them and your People Advisor about calling the families preferred Co-op Funeralcare home ahead of their visit to explain that their loved one was a colleague and they qualify for a free funeral.
+If the colleague’s family would like to arrange the funeral with us, please make sure either you or the family check that the funeral home that will be used is owned by Co-op.
+Funeral homes owned by other Co-op societies won’t be able to offer a free funeral for our colleagues.
+You should call the family’s preferred Co-op Funeralcare home ahead of their visit to explain that their loved one was a colleague and they qualify for a free funeral.

 Death in service payments